-Table 1 presents the results of our tests using the simulated pecking order and random financing data.
-For each financing arrangement (pecking order and random) firms are separated into two groups, those with high levels of debt capacity and those with low levels of debt capacity.
+capacity.
 We then estimate equations (1) and (2) to illustrate the impact of controlling for the level of debt capacity and for the square of the financing deficit.
-Panel A presents the results for the simulated pecking order firms.
+Panel A presents the results for the firms assumed to be following the pecking order.
 The first and third columns present the estimates for the original Shyam-Sunder and Myers test (equation (1)).
 Two features are worth noting.
 First, the model fits much better for the set of firms with high levels of debt capacity.
-For this set of firms, the intercept while significant is close to zero and the slope coefficient on the financing deficit is 0.733.
+For this set of firms, the R-squared of the regression is 0.82 and the slope coefficient on the financing deficit is 0.772.
 The results of the simulation closely match the findings of Shyam-Sunder and Myers (1999).
 Second, also as predicted, for the firms with a tight debt capacity constraint this model fits much worse.
-The intercept is still near zero but the slope coefficient is only 0.299.
+The R-squared is 0.34 and the slope coefficient is only 0.316.
 This result closely matches the findings for small firms presented in Frank and Goyal.